cryptic-monk/nyzo-voting/README.md

 `sudo python3 vote.py no NCFP3`
 `sudo python3 vote.py abstention NCFP3`

+## Possible Issues and Fixes

+- The script assumes that you installed Nyzo under `/home/ubuntu/nyzoVerifier`, respectively that your main Nyzo jar lies in `/home/ubuntu/nyzoVerifier/build/libs/nyzoVerifier-1.0.jar`.
+If that is not the case, please adapt the jar path near the top of the script accordingly.

 ## How To (For the Paranoid)

 - Instead of wgetting the script, you can of course also copy-paste it (and please do read it before using it).